BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 # Survey - Fifth challenge

 This section corresponds to the fifth challenge of the event that each team had to complete.
-Basically, the main goal of this fifth challenge was to develop a new hyperty from scratch.
+The main goal of this fifth challenge was to develop a new hyperty from scratch.
 Each team was free to design the hyperty, as well as the web application that uses it.

-Unfortunately, no team started to do this challenge, so we could not collected answers.
+Unfortunately, no team reached this challenge, so we could not collected answers.
 Below are listed all the questions.

 1. Describe briefly the developed web application.